-- 5.18 Paragraph 9.15 and the accompanying table confirms that WCC is using an old figure, it states "The Standard Method need is therefore currently 13,565 dwellings for the district over the Local Plan period to 2040.
+- 6.18 Paragraph 9.15 and the accompanying table confirms that WCC is using an old figure, it states "The Standard Method need is therefore currently 13,565 dwellings for the district over the Local Plan period to 2040.
 Within southern Hampshire there are a number of authorities that appear unable to meet their Standard Method housing need in full and the Partnership for South Hampshire (PfSH) has developed a Spatial Position Statement to address this" (underlining is our emphasis).
-This is very imprecise and further clarification is required, WCC should know, through proper cooperation with its neighbours how many have unmet needs. - Paragraph 9.16 acknowledges that the PfSH authorities are "taking a two stage approach to addressing the needs of those authorities that may demonstrate that they are unable to meet their housing needs in full" and acknowledges that "in the short to medium term several authorities, including Winchester, should be able to exceed their Standard Method-based housing needs.
+This is very imprecise and further clarification is required, WCC should know, through proper cooperation with its neighbours how many have unmet needs. - 6.19 Paragraph 9.16 acknowledges that the PfSH authorities are "taking a two stage approach to addressing the needs of those authorities that may demonstrate that they are unable to meet their housing needs in full" and acknowledges that "in the short to medium term several authorities, including Winchester, should be able to exceed their Standard Method-based housing needs.
 Therefore an unmet needs allowance is provided in the spirit of cooperation required by government policy, to help contribute towards the PfSH shortfall" (underlining our emphasis).
-We raise concerns with the imprecise nature of the wording and consider that the housing crisis that we are in requires more than a token gesture and 'spirt of co-operation'; we need bold moves, we need 'a boost' in supply. - 5.20 Paragraph 9.17 acknowledges a large unmet need but defers the issue to the future, it states "In the longer term, the Spatial Position Statement identifies several 'Broad Areas of Search for Growth', where future local plans will assess the contribution they can make to ongoing unmet housing need in the sub region.
+We raise concerns with the imprecise nature of the wording and consider that the housing crisis that we are in requires more than a token gesture and 'spirt of co-operation'; we need certainty, we need bold moves, we need 'a boost' in supply. - 6.20 Paragraph 9.17 acknowledges that a substantial unmet need exists but it defers the issue to be explored in the future, it states "In the longer term, the Spatial Position Statement identifies several 'Broad Areas of Search for Growth', where future local plans will assess the contribution they can make to ongoing unmet housing need in the sub region.
 These seek to focus development on locations with a relative lack of significant constraints and which are most accessible by public transport, walking and cycling, or have the potential to be made accessible.
 Seven areas of search are identified, including 'East of Botley' within the Winchester Local Plan area.
 These areas are not allocated for development by either the PfSH Spatial Position Statement or this Local Plan.
 Significant further work will be required to develop detailed site allocation proposals and masterplans.
-This work will take several years to complete and will be progressed through either a review of this Local Plan or a dedicated Development Plan Document" (underlining is our emphasis). - We are concerned that paragraph 9.17 sets out what could happen in the future, and we remain of the view, as raised in our Regulation 18 Representations in December 2022 that both WCC and PfSH need to increase the speed at which they progress their search.
-Until such time as PfSH publish genuine progress, we consider that the Local Plan needs to allocate more land to meet the unmet need as opposed to ask everyone to 'have faith' that it will be dealt with one day.
+This work will take several years to complete and will be progressed through either a review of this Local Plan or a dedicated Development Plan Document" (underlining is our emphasis).

+- We are concerned that paragraph 9.17 sets out what could happen in the future, and we remain of the view, as raised in our Regulation 18 Representations in December 2022 that both WCC and PfSH need to increase the speed at which they progress their search.
+Until such time as PfSH publish genuine progress, we consider that the Local Plan needs to allocate more land to meet the unmet need as opposed to ask everyone to 'have faith' that it will be dealt with one day. - 6.22 Through our previous Representations and the production of a vision, we were ready to assist WCC and PfSH with their search for, and indeed we could have started work on a new community to the east of Botley.
+The Council has not made contact and has not acted positively.